Finch: Benchmarking Finance & Accounting across Spreadsheet-Centric Enterprise Workflows: : A Real-world Finance Accounting Workflow Benchmark

 \subsubsection{Task Compositionality}

 \textsc{Finch} is explicitly designed around composite workflows rather than isolated tasks.
 As shown in Figure~\ref{fig:biz_distribution}, only 37 workflows (21.5\%) are single-task; the remaining 135 (78.5\%) involve multiple tasks.
-Importantly, each “task” itself typically requires substantial multi-turn reasoning: for example, web search often entails many rounds of LLM calls to discover, filter, and verify evidence; cross-sheet retrieval requires repeated calls to read and locate key information across multiple sheets; and calculation usually spans many formulas distributed over different rows and columns.

 These tasks are not independent subtasks, but are interleaved around shared spreadsheets and files.
 A typical workflow may begin with structuring or importing raw data, proceed to cross-sheet or cross-file retrieval, and then culminate in calculations, modeling, or reporting.
 The distribution in Figure~\ref{fig:biz_distribution} shows that most workflows weave multiple tasks.